Wamuza1/School_District_Analysis/README.md

 # Summary:

-Four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs such as:
 1. Score and percentage changes were minimal in at Thomas High School.
 2. The removal of math and reading scores of 9th graders at Thomas High School not as significant as we would imagine it to be.
+The district summary also changed and had a lesser effect.
+3. In school summary, Math, Reading and overall Passing scores significantly dropped.
+4. Scores by school spending, school size, and school type had minimal affects.
+Moreover, the removal of math and reading scores of 9th graders at Thomas High School has not overall significant affects.